aryasgrave/E1-Portfolio/README.md

 -   BEM Architecture for div structure.
 -   Tabs for indentations
 -   Tailwind in .scss file
--   Almost every line should end in a semicolon.
-Don't rely on semicolon-insertion.
 -   Naming
     -   Controllers: Singular (Ex: ArticleController)
     -   Model: Singular (Ex: Article)